Javadyakuza/TIP3-Docs/Deployments/Internal/Burn.md

     console.log(`Burning token failed ${(burnRes.exitCode, burnRes.resultCode)}`);
   }

+   /*
+    Using burnByRoot function
+  */

-  const burnByRootAmount: number = 5 * 10 ** decimals;
+  // Defining the burn amount to be used in the burnBYRoot function const burnByRootAmount: number = 5 * 10 ** decimals;

-  oldBal = (await getWalletData(multiWalletContract, tokenRootContract.address)).balance;
+  // Defining the balance of the token wallet before burning oldBal = (await getWalletData(multiWalletContract, tokenRootContract.address)).balance;

-  // Burning some tokens from the token root by calling (burnByRoot) await tokenRootContract.methods
+  // Burning tip-3 tokens from the token root by calling (burnByRoot) on the token root contract await tokenRootContract.methods
     .burnTokens({
       amount: burnByRootAmount,